SEO Isn’t Dead, But Your Strategy Might Be.

 Despite what you might be thinking at this point, or what you might be hearing from some online “gurus,” SEO is not dead.

-Here’s what still works—and matters more now than before:
+Here’s what still works—and matters more than ever before:

 Branded Search